When bleaching or dyeing your hair, you have to choose the right developer volume. Two of the most common options are 10 volume and 20 volume.

 Bleaching Hair

 Contrary to popular belief, you can use 10 volume with bleach powder.
-It gives a “low and slow” lift, often around 1 to 2 levels on healthy hair.
+On healthy hair, it gives a “low and slow” lift, often around 1 to 2 levels.
 It is a smart choice for fine hair, fragile hair, or a sensitive scalp when you want gentler lightening.

 20 volume with bleach is faster and can lift more, but it also raises the risk of dryness, breakage, and scalp irritation.
 If you need more speed or lift, 20 volume can make sense.
 For many people, starting gentle is the safer call.

-Should You Use Vol. 10 or 20 Developer to Darken Hair?
+Should You Use 10 or 20 Volume Developer to Darken Hair?

 If you want to go darker, 10-volume developer is usually the better pick.
 It supports deposit without unnecessary lift.

-With 20 volume, you can get extra warmth at the roots in some cases, especially if the scalp heat speeds up processing.
+With 20 volume, you can get extra warmth at the roots in some cases, especially if heat from the scalp speeds up processing.
 If the goal is simply darker, keep it gentle.

-When Should You Apply 10 Vol. Developer in Hair?
+When Should You Apply 10 Volume Developer to Hair?

 10-volume developer (3% peroxide) is a solid choice for toning or glossing previously colored hair.
 It is also useful when you want to go darker or stay near the same level.

 If your hair is thick or coarse, it may need more time to fully process.
-Use the brand’s timing and check your strand test first.
+Follow the brand’s timing and check your strand test first.

-When Should You Apply 20 Vol. Developer in Hair?
+When Should You Apply 20 Volume Developer to Hair?

 20-volume developer (6% peroxide) is a standard choice for grey coverage and for lifting with permanent dye.
 With dye, it typically lifts about 1 to 2 levels.